GeoscienceAustralia/ptha/ptha_access/README.md

 # to the web-accessible versions.
 ```

-* `puysegur$events` contains summary statistics about the earthquake events.
+Next we consider the event metadata table. `puysegur$events` contains summary
+statistics about the earthquake events.
+The most important variables from a
-The most important are the moment magnitude `Mw`, the "variable shear modulus"
+users perspective are the moment magnitude `Mw`, the "variable shear modulus"
 moment magnitude `variable_mu_Mw`, the `event_slip_string` (a character with
 slip values for each unit source separated by an underscore), and the
 `event_index_string`.
 The latter can be used to determine which unit-sources